tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 Clearly, there's still a bunch to be done - but now we're not going to be shooting in the dark quite as much as we would have been without the help of AlphaFold.
-The next obvious thing to do is start working through the big clusters of distance restraints
+The next obvious thing to do is start working through the big clusters of unsatisfied distance restraints.